MarisolJC/Astrometry_meets_PTAs/README.md

 ## ORFs Angular dependence

-* :file_folder: **Plots** has a notebook to show the beheavior of the ORFs with respect to the angles between pairs of stars or between stars and pulsars.
+* :file_folder: **Plots** has a notebook to show the behavior of the ORFs with respect to the angles between pairs of stars or between stars and pulsars.

 ## Forecast